 The Pediatric Burn Center at Hopkins Children’s Center is designated Maryland’s regional pediatric burn center by the Maryland Institute for Emergency Medical Services Systems (MIEMSS).
 Under this designation, Hopkins Children’s Center cares for all burn victims under the age of 15 in the State of Maryland and surrounding communities, and treats all types of burns, including flame, scald, electrical, chemical and radiation injuries.
 The mission of the Johns Hopkins Pediatric Trauma and Burn Program is to make a positive difference in children’s lives through injury prevention research, education, and evidence-based care.

-Our patients who need hospitalization for burns have a new home at Johns Hopkins: The Charlotte R. Bloomberg Children’s Center.
-Our new 205-bed building features:
+Our patients who need surgeries and hospitalization for burns are cared for in the The Charlotte R. Bloomberg Children’s Center.
+The 205-bed home for the Johns Hopkins Children's Center opened in 2012 and features:

-Our new home will redefine the very essence of the hospital experience, and ultra-modern technology designed to improve care, streamline workflow and encourage efficiencies will play a central role.
-One of our 10 pediatric ORs will be designated for burn surgeries.
-Burn patients, who often cannot regulate their body temperature, will be treated in an operating room outfitted with heating capabilities that allow the temperature to go up to 110 degrees.
+One of our pediatric operating room is designated for burn surgeries.
+Burn patients often cannot regulate their body temperature, so this special OR is outfitted with heating capabilities that allow the temperature to go up to 110 degrees.
 More

 Family-Centered Burn Care

-At Hopkins Children’s Center, we know that being in the hospital with a serious illness or injury can be very stressful for both the patient and the family.
+At Johns Hopkins Children’s, we know that being in the hospital with a serious illness or injury can be very stressful for both the patient and the family.
 We also know that no one knows the child as well as the parents.
-That’s why we take a family-centered care approach at the Pediatric Burn Center and partner with patients and their parents in determining treatment plans.
+So we take a family-centered care approach at the Pediatric Burn Center and partner with patients and their parents in determining treatment plans.

 Tyrin Burton Fund to Benefit Hopkins Children's Burn Program